-One of the most useful features of Excel is its ability to calculate using a cell address to represent the value in a cell.
+One of Excel's most useful features is its ability to calculate using a cell address to represent the value in a cell.
 This is called using a cell reference.

-Excel uses standard operators for equations, such as a plus sign for addition (+), a minus sign for subtraction (-), an asterisk for multiplication (*), a forward slash for division (/), and a caret (^) for exponents.
+Excel uses standard operators for equations, such as a plus sign for addition (+), minus sign for subtraction (-), asterisk for multiplication (*), forward slash for division (/), and caret (^) for exponents.

-The key thing to remember when writing formulas for Excel is that all formulas must begin with an equal sign (=).
-This is because the cell contains, or is equal to, the formula and its value.
+The key thing to remember when writing formulas for Excel is that all formulas must begin with an equals sign (=).
+This is because the cell contains—or is equal to—the formula and its value.